 Even after approval, the rollout process is still uncertain.
 Not all users may receive the fix, as updates depend on device usage and charging patterns.
 Some users may never update to the newest version, leaving unresolved issues in the error tracking system.
 While there are mitigation options like feature flags and forced updates, one aspect remains elusive: store reviews.
 Automating and enhancing the reliability of this process would be a welcome solution in the mobile development journey.

-I would like to introduce you to a fascinating tool called flutter_eval.
-It is part of a larger open-source project known as dart_eval, which is a portable virtual machine designed for executing Dart code.
-Think of it as an alternative runtime, much like Firefox's "Spidermonkey" JavaScript engine is to Chrome's V8.
+I would like to introduce you to a fascinating tool called flutter_eval, an open-source app release tool.
+It is part of a larger open-source app release tool project known as dart_eval, a portable virtual machine designed for executing Dart code.
+Think of it as an alternative to CodePush, specifically, a CodePush for Flutter apps, much like Firefox's "Spidermonkey" JavaScript engine is to Chrome's V8.
 However, flutter_eval stands out with its unique capability to run inside your native Dart code.
 It uses the analyzer package to parse the code, ensuring full compatibility with standard Dart tooling.

-The most intriguing aspect of flutter_eval is its potential to allow developers to switch their app's implementation, including logic and UI, remotely, bypassing the entire review process.
-This tool, written in Dart, can be used in any environment where Dart is supported, including Android, iOS, desktop, and even the web, which adds an interesting twist to the context of this article.
+The most intriguing aspect of flutter_eval is its potential to allow developers to remotely switch their app's implementation, including logic and UI, bypassing the entire review process.
+This makes flutter_eval a compelling CodePush alternative for those looking to update Flutter apps faster and push code updates without re-publishing.
+Written in Dart, can be used in any environment where Dart is supported, including Android, iOS, desktop, and even the web, which adds an exciting twist to the context of this article.
+This functionality can significantly simplify the Flutter app release process, providing an edge for Flutter agencies and companies working on tight timelines.

 When it comes to code safety, dart_eval prioritizes it with a robust and built-in security layer to protect your projects.
 By default, remote code can only interact with the compiled Dart code and its memory.
 However, the mechanism enables you to define which resources are accessible by the code running in the virtual machine.
 We will get into the details later in the discussion.

-Let's explore the architecture needed to achieve remote code delivery.
+Let's explore the architecture needed for remote code delivery and Flutter dynamic code execution.

 To enable the ability to switch widgets at runtime, we require three key components:

-2. eval_annotation: This annotation is used to mark the parts of the code that we intend to switch at runtime.
+eval_annotation: This annotation marks the parts of the code that we intend to switch at runtime.

-3. flutter_eval: This component provides specific features for the Flutter framework.
-It includes a widget that downloads the remote code package and configures it.
+flutter_eval: This component provides specific features for the Flutter framework.
+It includes a widget that downloads and configures the remote code package.
 Flutter_eval also includes helper widgets that switch the implementation at the appropriate time.

 It's important to note that dart_eval does not replace your existing app implementation.
 Instead, it works with your current code to provide remote updates.
 However, these updates should be applied to specific parts of the app.
 We will discuss this in more detail later.